 These communication tools are the backbone of the propaganda machine, which keeps people plugged into the Matrix of religion.
 These people don’t want to know how to unplug from the Matrix; they are content to live as a servant of organized religion.

 Powerful Communication Tools

 An example of an analogy is how the computer is like our brain.
 Both the computer and the brain process information to reach a conclusion.
-It’s an analogy which becomes an image or word picture.
+It’s an analogy that becomes an image or word picture.
 It makes the concept easy to remember.

-Analogies play a major role in problem solving.
+Analogies play a major role in problem-solving.
 They help us clarify concepts and help us see patterns and connections.
 Analogies are key elements in both memory and perception.
 They help us identify places, objects, and people.
 Some even argue that analogy is the core skill of cognition.

 An analogy is used to convey a concept using word pictures.
 For example: “Her eyes were like glistening jewels.”
 When people confuse word pictures with truth, they believe myths are real events.

 A metaphor is a symbol for something, often an abstract concept.
 Metaphors combine analogy and word pictures to tell a story which helps us recall things and understand complex issues.